neon-epsilon/getorganized/README.md

 # Tech

 I host GetOrganized on a Raspberry Pi running [NGINX](https://www.nginx.com/).
 The front end is written in the purely functional language [PureScript](https://www.purescript.org/), a non-lazy Haskell dialect which compiles directly to JavaScript.
 The front end communicates with the server via a REST API, written in PHP.
-Upon entering or deleting an expense, calorie count, etc. the API starts a Python script which updates the charts.
+Upon entering or deleting an expense, calorie count, etc. the server starts a Python script which updates the charts.
 The Python script is based on [pandas](https://pandas.pydata.org/).

 ### Front End

-The front end is built according to [The Elm Architecture](https://guide.elm-lang.org/architecture/), which later inspired Redux.
+The front end is built according to [The Elm Architecture](https://guide.elm-lang.org/architecture/), the architecture that later inspired Redux.
 Instead of Elm, however, I used [purescript-pux](https://github.com/alexmingoia/purescript-pux), as PureScript is far more flexible and powerful.
 Pux renders the web page using [Preact](https://preactjs.com/), a lightweight alternative to React.

 In accordance to The Elm Architecture/Redux, the entire state of the web page is stored in a single object.
 How the page is rendered depends only on this global state object.
 Whenever an event, like a mouse click, is triggered, this event together with the current state is used to compute the new state of the app, or to trigger another event.

 Side effects can only be executed via events.
 This makes this architecture robust and easy to maintain.
-Additionally, PureScript's excellent compiler and type system make it difficult to introduce bugs that result in runtime errors, and refactoring or introducing new features is a breeze.
+Additionally, PureScript's excellent compiler and type system make it difficult to introduce bugs that result in runtime errors, and refactoring or introducing new components is a breeze.

 ### Design

-The style sheets for GetOrganized were written entirely from scratch (except the use of normalize.css) as an educational project to get a feeling for the capabilities of CSS.
+The style sheets for GetOrganized were written entirely from scratch (except for the use of normalize.css) as an educational project to get a feeling for the capabilities and limits of CSS.
 The design is responsive, i.e. works both on desktop and mobile, and does not utilize JavaScript to achieve this.
 The drop down menu in the mobile version is also written entirely in CSS by making use of (invisible) checkboxes.

 ### Back End